Change the System Volume from the Command Line in Mac OS X

 sudo osascript -e "set Volume 5"

-Both of these commands will ask for your root password because of the usage of ‘sudo’ which runs the osascript command as the administrator.
+Each of these commands will ask for your root password because of the usage of ‘sudo’ which runs the osascript command as the administrator.

 As you may have guessed, you can fill in other numbers in place of 0 and 10 for other sound levels too.
+Try it out yourself, or choose a number that works for the speaker volume you are aiming for.